 - SPECIAL BONUS SECTION: Beyond drugs and surgery—other ways to help your back

 - Prescription pain relievers

-- When surgery is an option
+- When is surgery an option?

-- Surgery for disk disease
+- Surgery for disc disease

-- Surgery for spinal stenosis
+- Surgery for spinal stenosis and spondylolisthesis

 - Surgery for compression fractures